02 Fear

 Just do it

-Fear has stopped me from doing a lot of things that I wanted to do.
-I believed that fear is my intuition until I learned that it is a stop signal of sympathetic nervous system trying to protect me.
+Fear has stopped me from doing many things I wanted to do.
+I believed that fear was my intuition until I learned that it was a stop signal of the sympathetic nervous system trying to protect me.
 It keeps me in my comfort zone, especially when I will do something that I have not done before.

 It is not always about big things like a career change, planning parenthood, or divorce.
-Your brain might stop you from doing simple things like a new sport, socializing, giving a presentation, or going to new places.
-Fear feels real, it is biology, evolution, a physical experience with all senses that makes it difficult to identify.
+Your brain might stop you from doing simple things like trying a new sport, socializing, giving a presentation, or going to new places.
+Fear feels real; it is biology, evolution, and a physical experience with all senses that makes it difficult to identify.

 “Fear of the unknown”.

-If you are aware of it now, next time you can identify when you are afraid of something.
-My strategy was not to ignore it and try to understand where does it come from.
-My therapist was asking me “What would happen if you do X?”.
-Half of my thoughts were irrational: Things might happen but has one in a million chance.
-The other half were caused by past traumas.
+If you are aware of it now, you can identify when you are afraid of something next time.
+My strategy was not to ignore it and try to understand where it came from.
+My therapist was asking me, “What would happen if you do X?”.
+Half of my thoughts were irrational: Things might happen, but there was one in a million chance.
+Past traumas caused the other half.
 It helped me to think about the real reasons and let them slowly go.

-I am paraphrasing a technique that I have learned from somewhere: When you feel it, realize it and say “thank you for warning me my body, but stop controlling me and let me do my stuff”.
-If you step back, you can see other possibilities, also find creative solutions.
+I am paraphrasing a technique that I have learned from somewhere: When you feel it, realize it and say, “Thank you for warning me about my body, but stop controlling me and let me do my stuff.”
+If you step back, you can see other possibilities and find creative solutions.

 “Fight or flight”.

-Also, friends, you do not live the moment, if you are afraid of something that might happen in the future even though the probability is high.
-What you do is to sabotage the joy and productivity at that moment.
-Also you act according to that fearful scenario.
+Also, friends, you do not live in the moment if you are afraid of something that might happen in the future, even though the probability is high.
+What you do is sabotage the joy and productivity at that moment.
+You also act according to that fearful scenario.
 Of course, you should have some fear to keep you on track, but you should balance it.
 What I am saying is that do not be afraid of stupid things.

-“Just do it, and also stick to it” said my therapist.
+“Just do it and stick to it,” said my therapist.

-After I face my fears and resolve where they come from, I just go and do.
+I go and do after I face my fears and resolve where they come from.
 I have done so many things that I have postponed for so long or have not felt secure enough to start.
 I made new friends, got new hobbies, put myself out, set new goals, and I still have tons of energy to do more.
 If you work on your confidence, fearful thoughts come less and less every day, or they become easy to deal with.
-I think I will write about insecurities in the next post.
+I will write about insecurities in the next post.

 “Invisible boundary” is Thoreau’s terminology for fear.